Extreme Galaxy-scale Outflows Are Frequent among Luminous Early Quasars

 \author*[1]{\fnm{Weizhe} \sur{Liu}}

 \textbf{The existence of abundant post-starburst/quiescent galaxies just $\sim$1--2 Gyrs after the Big Bang challenges our current paradigm of galaxy evolution \cite{Carnall2023,Glazebrook2024,deGraff2025}.
 Cosmological simulations suggest that quasar feedback is likely the most promising mechanism responsible for such rapid quenching \cite{Dubois2013b,Hartley2023,Lovell2023}.
-Here we report a high detection rate (6/27) of exceptionally fast and powerful galaxy-scale outflows traced by \oiiitext\ emission in z $\sim$ 5--6 luminous quasars as revealed by the James Webb Space Telescope (JWST), with velocity up to $\sim$8400 \kms\ and order-of-magnitude kinetic energy outflow rates up to $\sim$260\% the observed quasar bolometric luminosities.
-This fraction is $\gtrsim$6.6 times larger than that in luminosity-matched comparison samples at z $\sim$ 1.5--3.5 (0/58) and z $<$ 1 (5/148).
-These extreme outflows are comparable to or even faster than the most rapid \oiiitext\ outflows reported at z $\lesssim$ 3, and could reach the circumgalactic medium (CGM) or even the intergalactic medium (IGM).
-The average kinetic energy outflow rate of our entire sample is $\sim$230$\times$ higher than that at cosmic noon.
+Here we report a high detection rate (6/27) of exceptionally fast and powerful galaxy-scale outflows traced by \oiiitext\ emission in z $\sim$ 5--6 luminous quasars as revealed by the James Webb Space Telescope (JWST), with velocity up to $\sim$8400 \kms\ and order-of-magnitude kinetic energy outflow rates up to $\sim$260\% the observed quasar bolometric luminosities. {This fraction is $>$3.9 and $\sim$8.8 times of those in comparison samples at z $\sim$ 1.5--3.5 and z $<$ 1, respectively.} These extreme outflows are comparable to or even faster than the most rapid \oiiitext\ outflows reported at z $\lesssim$ 3, and could reach the circumgalactic medium (CGM) or even the intergalactic medium (IGM).
+The average kinetic energy outflow rate of our sample is {more than 2 dex higher than those of the lower-redshift comparison samples}.
 The substantially higher frequency of outflows with energetics well above the threshold for negative feedback in our sample strongly suggests that quasar feedback plays a significant role in efficiently quenching/regulating early massive galaxies.}